Organ donation: a very personal decision

 Why is it a good idea for people to put their consent in writing?

 In terms of willingness to donate organs, what is known as the decision solution (“Entscheidungslösung”) applies in Germany.
 This means that organs and tissue can only be retrieved from deceased persons for transplantation purposes if the individuals have given their consent while alive.
-Ideally, they will document their decision by means of an organ donor card, an advance healthcare directive or another written declaration.
-In the future, there will also be a central organ and tissue donation register for this purpose.
+This decision is ideally documented in writing.

-If there is no written statement, doctors in the hospital ask the next of kin about the presumed wishes of the deceased person, and ask them to make a decision based on these.
-This sort of decision at a time of mourning can be an additional stress on relatives, or be too much for them.
-If the deceased person has filled in a card or put an advance healthcare directive in place, this can spare loved ones this kind of stress and ensure that the person’s own wishes are carried out.
+If there is no written declaration, doctors in the hospital ask the next of kin about the presumed wishes of the deceased person, and ask them to make a decision based on these.
+This sort of decision at a time of mourning can be an additional stress on relatives, or be too much for them to take on.
+If the deceased person has filled in a donor card, created an entry in the Organ Donation Register or put an advance healthcare directive in place, this can spare loved ones this kind of stress and ensure that the person’s own wishes are carried out.

 Where can people get an organ donor card and where should this card be kept?